European Pastries, Ranked

 These Hungarian cookies (sometimes called kifli) are made with a light rolled pastry dough.

 Inside the baked treats are various filling options, including fruity jams, nuts and cheese.
+They're known in Poland as kolaczki.

 25. Romanian Papanasi